TUBAF-IFI-VR/liteqa/README.md

-# `liteqa` -- Lossy In-Situ Tabular Encoding for Query-Driven Analytics
+# Lossy In-Situ Tabular Encoding for Query-Driven Analytics

 This is the reference implementation of `liteqa`, as applied in the Virtual Prototyping Scenario described in [Ref1]().